awsdocs/amazon-eks-user-guide/doc_source/pod-execution-role.md

 **To create an AWS Fargate pod execution role with the AWS CLI**

 1. Copy and paste the following contents to a file named `pod-execution-role-trust-policy.json`\.
-Replace `region-code` with the AWS Region that your cluster is in\.
-If you want to use the same role in all AWS Regions in your account, replace `region-code` with `*`\.
+Replace *region\-code* with the AWS Region that your cluster is in\.
+If you want to use the same role in all AWS Regions in your account, replace *region\-code* with `*`\.
 Replace `111122223333` with your account ID and `my-cluster` with the name of your cluster\.
 If you want to use the same role for all clusters in your account, replace `my-cluster` with `*`\.

    ```
    {